 Welcome to our Governors’ section.

-Our Governing Body consists of fourteen members:
+Our Governing Body has the for fourteen members:

 Two parent governors, Bob Armour and David Wright.